Mungo Park (explorer): Death

 At Haoussa, Amadi traded with the local chief.
 Amadi reports that Park gave him five silver rings, some powder and flints to give as a gift to the chief of the village.
 The following day Amadi visited the king where Amadi was accused of not having given the chief a present.
 Amadi was "put in irons".
 The king then sent an army to Boussa where there is a natural narrowing of the river commanded by high rock.
-But at the Bussa rapids, not far below Yauri, the boat became stuck on a rock and remained fast.
+But at the Bussa rapids, not far below Yauri, Park's boat became stuck on a rock and remained fast.
 On the bank were gathered hostile natives, who attacked the party with bow and arrow and throwing spears.
-Their position being untenable, Park, Martyn and the two remaining soldiers sprang into the river and were drowned.
+Their position being untenable, Park, Martyn, and the two remaining soldiers sprang into the river and were drowned.
 The sole survivor was one of the slaves.
 After three months in irons, Amadi was released and talked with the surviving slave, from whom was obtained the story of the final scene.